-If you are on a budget, the shuttle busses from Amsterdam or Paris to Brugge are offered by Ouibus and Flixbus.
+If you are on a budget, the shuttle busses from Amsterdam or Paris to Bruges are offered by Ouibus and Flixbus.
 Travel times come close to that of the train on certain departure times, but may vary due to traffic.
 You have to book a fixed departure time, while the train gives you the flexibility to take any train on the date of travel if you travel by IC train.
 The train ticket can be booked on the day of travel.
 Flixbus gives the best options for travel from Paris to Brussels, they offer direct routes with shorter travel duration than the Ouibus.
-And they also offer shuttle busses from Charles de Gaulle airport near Paris to Brugge.
-They drop you of at Bargeplein in Brugge.
+And they also offer shuttle busses from Charles de Gaulle airport near Paris to Bruges.
+They drop you of at Bargeplein in Bruges.
 Tickets can be booked online.

 ARRIVE BY FERRY OR EUROTUNNEL